helm/charts/stable/hadoop/README.md

 ## Configuration

-The following table lists the configurable parameters of the Hadoop chart and their default values.
+The following tables lists the configurable parameters of the Hadoop chart and their default values.

 | Parameter                                         | Description                                                                        | Default                                                          |
 | ------------------------------------------------- | -------------------------------                                                    | ---------------------------------------------------------------- |